 When you stuff a turkey, it takes longer for heat to travel to the center of the bird.
 This results in the breast drying up before the center is cooked.

-It’s much better to make oven stuffing which will taste better than soggy stuffing from inside the bird while cutting down the overall cooking time.
+It’s much better to make pan stuffing which will taste better than soggy stuffing from inside the bird while cutting down the overall cooking time.

 11. Some pink turkey meat is okay